BaronVonPerko/perko-dev/src/content/posts/2022-05-06-handle-async-pipe-with-boolean-result.md

 However, depending on how complex your template is, this may not always be ideal.

-## Using switchMap
+## Using Map

-Another solution, is to use *switchMap*, which is a really cool rxjs operator.  [switchMap](https://rxjs.dev/api/operators/switchMap) allows you to manipulate the result from an observable, changing it into a different observable.
+Another solution, is to use *map*, which is a really cool rxjs operator.  [map](https://rxjs.dev/api/operators/map) allows you to manipulate the result from an observable, mapping it into a different value.

 So how could we use this to solve our problem?